sami-bigdrops/Assets-Exchange/docs/Development_Docs.md

 5. **Database connection error**: Verify `DATABASE_URL` in `.env.local`
 6. **Auth not working**: Check `BETTER_AUTH_SECRET` and `BETTER_AUTH_URL`
 7. **Environment variables not loading**: Ensure `.env.local` exists and variables are set
+8. **Environment validation errors**: Check `env.js` for required variables and their schemas
+9. **RPC errors**: Verify the RPC router is properly configured and the client is using the correct URL

 ## Resources